 Measuring and Testing your Information Security – Part 3

 In Part 2 of this blog series, Conosco Information Security Manager explained the importance of continual internal cybersecurity measuring and testing.
-In Part 3, he details the various methods of external monitoring and testing.
+In Part 3, he details the various methods of external monitoring and testing your IT security protocols.

 External measuring and testing of an organisation’s policies and controls provide an authoritative, independent result.
 The benefits of these external tests are numerous.
 They allow an organisation to make use of the knowledge and experience of 3rd parties, which usually means that the tests provide more accurate results.
 Also, external auditors and testers are impartial and thus will not be affected by any internal politics and biases that exist within the organisation, whether the organisation realises they exist or not.

 Almost every information security standard or guidance requires the at least annual external testing.
 For example, ISO27001 requires annual external audits by the certification authority.
 Many contractual and compliance requirements also stipulate the need for regular independent testing.
 The main reason for this is the independence of the external party, results obtained from external testing will be true and accurate, without being affected by any organisation internal issues.
 This makes it much harder for an organisation to hide issues from an external auditor than from an internal auditor, who may be persuaded to look the other way by a senior staff member for example.

 Two methods of external testing of security controls are penetration tests and external audits.